Lawrence-Krukrubo/Effective_Plotting_with_Matplotlib/README.md

 #### Part 4 Blog-Post:
 The blog post for part four of this project can be found here in The DataSeries publication on [Medium](https://medium.com/dataseries/mastering-matplotlib-part-4-e59799ae407d).
 This article goes a long way to explain each code syntax and logic.

+### Part 5:
+Part 5 covers EDA with visual plots.
+We deep-dive into Stacked and Unstacked Area-Plots.<br>
+Understanding their intricate details, styling and customization steps.

+* **Histograms:**
+  * What are Histograms?
+  * When to use Histograms.
+  * Do-it-Yourself problem exercises
+* **Unstacked Histograms:**
+  * When to use Unstacked Histplots.
+  * Using a fontdict with Histplots.
+  * Adjusting transparency or alpha of Unstacked Histplots.
+  * Do-it-Yourself problem exercises.
+* **Stacked Histograms**
+  * When to use Stacked Histplots.
+  * Adjusting transparency or alpha of Stacked Histplots.
+* **Customizing Histograms**
+  * Customizing bins with **`np.histogram()`** function.
+  * Adjusting x-ticks to align with bins.
+  * Adjusting xlim to reset Histplots on the Canvas.
+  * Changing colours and x-tick labels.
+* **Interpreting Histograms**
+  * Understanding the dynamics of each bar of the Unstacked Histplot.
+  * Understanding the dynamics of each bar of the Stacked Histplot.
+  * Understanding the markings on the y-axis
+  * Understanding count and frequency distribution

+#### Summary Part 5:
+In this part, we have covered both Stacked and Unstacked Histplots.
+These may be used interchangeably, but a solid understanding of the internal properties of each is important to create visually appealing and communicative Histplots.
+Histplots are awesome for displaying the frequenvy distribution of numerical values and can distinctively display the split of frequencies among variables per bin.

+#### Part 5 Blog-Post:
+The blog post for part four of this project can be found here in The DataSeries publication on [Medium](https://medium.com/dataseries/mastering-matplotlib-part-5-2e7375e52f2b).
+This article goes a long way to explain each code syntax and logic.

 ### License:
 This Repo and all its documents abide under the **MIT** License attached in the root directory.